AnotherStop/designpattern/README.md

-designpattern
+Design Pattern Practice
 =============

-Repo for design pattern practice
+This is a repo for design pattern practice.